Low Back Pain

 What is low back pain?

 Low back pain is a common problem for many people.
-It can be caused by many different things, but you can easily prevent it by learning how to improve your posture and lift and exercise correctly.
+Different things can cause it, including injuries and certain conditions.
+You can help prevent pain in your lower back by learning how to sit, stand, lift, and exercise correctly.

 SYMPTOMS